-The following information has been brought together to offer support and comfort to women and partners who have been traumatised during childbirth.
-The information given on this website will bring about relief as you learn that there is an explanation for the horrific symptoms that you are suffering from.
+The following information has been brought together to offer support and comfort to women and partners who have been traumatised during childbirth, and will help bring a feeling of relief as you learn that there is an explanation for the horrific symptoms that you are suffering from.

-The information is designed to help those suffering from birth trauma to realise that you are not going mad (even if no-one seems to understand how you are feeling) and that what you are experiencing is the body’s normal reaction to a traumatic event.
+The information is designed to help anybody suffering from birth trauma to realise that you are not going mad (even if no-one seems to understand how you are feeling) and that what you are experiencing is the body’s normal reaction to a traumatic event.
 People may ask you to pull yourself together, get over it, get on with life.
-But the symptoms of severe anxiety, panic, flashbacks and nightmares are outside your conscious control.
+But with symptoms such as severe anxiety, panic, flashbacks, and nightmares, they are outside your conscious control.
 Nobody chooses to feel this way.

 The following guidance has been offered with the understanding that fast and effective treatment is available in Birth Trauma Resolution Therapy.
-BTR therapy can get rid of the debilitating trauma symptoms and return you to a feeling of strength and empowerment so that you can move forward with your life and enjoy motherhood and close family relationships.
+BTR therapy can eliminate the debilitating symptoms of trauma, and return you to a feeling of strength and empowerment so that you can move forward with your life and enjoy motherhood, and form close familial relationships.

-For most women, the lead up to the birth is a time of mixed feelings.
-Most feel a sense of excitement coupled with apprehension and even fear.
-Many will have attended antenatal classes, NCT, yoga and hypnobirthing to feel fully prepared for this life changing event.
+For most expectant mothers, the lead up to the birth is a time of mixed feelings.
+Most feel a sense of excitement, coupled with apprehension and even fear.
+Many will have attended antenatal classes, NCT, yoga, or hypnobirthing to feel fully prepared for this life changing event.
 Many go on to have a wonderful experience that stays with them forever.
-This is what we want for every woman as she takes her journey to motherhood.
+This is what we want for every woman as they take their journey to motherhood.

 However, for some women what they are about to endure will mark their lives in the most catastrophic and devastating way.
 Some women report never really recovering from the ordeal.
 These women are about to be plunged into what might only be described as a living a private hell, terrorised by an invisible mental wound.

-Around 6% of women are diagnosed with traumatic stress after childbirth.
+Around 6% of women are diagnosed with post-traumatic stress after childbirth.

-However, it is believed that a further 20 – 25% of women have symptoms that go undiagnosed, particularly if they don’t meet the full criteria for PTSD and women are mistakenly diagnosed as having post-natal depression, rather than post-traumatic stress.
+However, it is believed that a further 20 – 25% of women have symptoms that go undiagnosed, particularly if they don’t meet the full criteria for PTSD.
+Many women are also mistakenly diagnosed as having post-natal depression, rather than post-traumatic stress.
 This leads to ineffective treatment, unnecessary medication, and a worry that they can’t be helped.

 These women may go to their doctor, and because women who suffer from birth trauma often also feel depressed, may be prescribed anti-depressants.
 But unlike someone who is depressed, these women do not wake up in the morning feeling terrible lethargy, unable to motivate themselves and face the day.
 These women feel constantly on ’red alert’.
-They experience high levels of anxiety, panic attacks, have flashbacks (reliving the traumatic birth as if it were happening now) and wake up in the night terrorised by their own nightmares.
+They experience anxiety, panic attacks, and flashbacks (reliving the traumatic birth as if it were actually happening) and wake up in the night terrorised by their own nightmares.

 These women can be described as: